-This catalog contains policies, regulations and procedures in existence at the time this publication went to press.
-The District Colleges reserve the right to make changes at any time to reflect current Board policies, administrative regulations and procedures and applicable State and Federal regulations.
-This catalog is for information purposes and does not constitute a contract.
+This catalog contains policy regulations and procedures in existence at the time this publication went to press.
+The District Colleges reserve the right to make changes at any time to reflect current Board policies, administrative regulations and procedures and applicable state and federal regulations.
+This catalog is for information purposes and does not constitute a contract, express or implied, between any applicant, student or faculty member and Dallas County Community College District.